 Tip 20 - Trade only with the trend and market momentum of the spot forex.
 The forex is a massive market and the trends must be respected.
 To help you give you a mindset for being a trend trader all traders should consider reading the book by Michael Covel titled "Trend Following".

 Tip 21 - The majority of forex traders scalp the EUR/USD or GBP/USD using standard indicators.
 This is completely ineffective.
 At Forexearlywarning we do not do this, we trade 28 currency pairs using swing to position trading.
 Our clients have a broader perspective of the entire forex market and parallel and inverse analysis of the market sets us completely apart.
 If you trade the forex using our methods prepare to completely change your approach to trading the spot forex.
 The methods you have used in the past have failed you so you just have to let go of the past.
+Learning to take advantage of the movement on 28 pairs, versus just one or two pairs, is one of our high value forex tips.

 Tip 22 - Our trade entry plans are written to be flexible for end users and are a reflection of the current market conditions.
 You do not have to trade if you do not want to and there will likely be another trade tomorrow anyway.
 Our pricing and free educational resources make fx trading a possibility for the long haul.
 Currency trading is now accessible and remember that you are always in control.
 If you are an experienced trader and you can set up our free trend indicators and price alarms or rate alerts on your current charting and trading platform if you wish.
 If you need a good set of free forex trend indicators and price alarms we have available to anyone at no cost.